 And just as most membership associations have a national conference for their membership, so too does the AICPA’s PFP section.
 Except given the intellectual and academic rigor required to obtain a Master’s in Accounting and a CPA license in the first place, the AICPA PFP conference, through the technical caliber of its participants, has established itself as the leading conference for advanced financial planning educational topics.

-The AICPA’s PFP conference runs 5 intensive tracks – Retirement, Investments, Tax/Wealth Management, Risk Management, and Practice Management – and is known for its advanced content and intensive schedule, with sessions typically running from 7AM to 6PM on the main conference days.
+The AICPA’s PFP conference runs 5 intensive tracks – Retirement, Investments, Tax/Wealth Management, Risk Management, and Practice Management – and is known for its advanced content and intensive schedule, with sessions typically running from 7AM to 6PM on the main conference days (a total of 22 CFP CE credits if you attend everything!).
 And those aren’t 7AM “sponsored sessions”; those are breakfast sessions on weighty topics like “Planning for the Terminally Ill Client” or “Managing Investment Due Diligence” or “Developing Your Advisor Niche And Avoiding Burnout”.
 And the AICPA PFP event has a long history of attracting some of the industry’s top speakers, from tax experts like Bob Keebler, Natalie Choate, and Ed Slott, to investment experts like Rob Arnott and Roger Ibbotson, retirement researchers like Wade Pfau and David Blanchett, practice management and technology gurus Bill Winterberg, Joel Bruckenstein, and Angie Herbers, and more.